1929-1936 Headlight Conduits & Wires

 Each wire has a small tack soldered into the end of the wire as a contact nub.
 Start by removing the sockets and wires from the headlight reflectors and buckets.
 The socket in the headlight bucket is held in place by a bend-over tab.
 Bend the tab out and this allows the socket to be slid out.
 The reflector socket had two different types of retainers.
 The early (1929-1930) type was a spring loaded clip.
 In 1931-1936 the retainer is a looped spring.

-Once the harness and sockets are removed, you can start the disassembly.
+Once the headlight harness and sockets are removed, you can start the disassembly of the harness.
 Heat the tip of each wire with a soldering iron while holding it steady with needle-nose pliers.
 Save each tack for use when assembling the new harness.
 One method to consider is to build the new harness as you disassemble the old one.
-As you take each wire off, build the new replacement wire.
+As you take each wire off, install the new replacement wire.

 There are two types of headlight internal wiring harnesses two-wire and three-wire.
 The two-wire harness is used on headlight reflectors that have only headlight bulbs mounted in the center of the reflector.
 The three-wire harness is used on headlight reflectors that have both a headlight bulb in the center and also a parking light socket mounted at the top edge of the reflector.

 Be sure to save all of the hardware as you disassemble the wire harness.
 If any of the insulators are broken or missing, replace them with new insulators.
 The parking light uses a one-hole insulator as it uses a single contact bulb.
 The headlight uses a two-hole insulator for dual contact headlight bulbs.
 The main headlight bucket socket uses two 3-hole insulators.